mrmap-community/GeoPortal.rlp/README.md

 	optional:
 	--proxyip               -> IP Address of your local proxy server.
 Will be inserted in: apt.conf, mapbender.conf, subversion.conf
-	--proxyport             -> Port of your local proxy server.
+                            Special case: --proxyip=custom lets you choose a different proxy for each service above --proxyport             -> Port of your local proxy server.
 Will be inserted in: apt.conf, mapbender.conf, subversion.conf --proxyuser             -> Username for proxy auth
 	--proxypw               -> Passwort for proxy auth